 As a general rule, our talks are short and they are kept interesting and relevant.
 Our goal is to empower personnel so that they can recognise knotweed and avoid, report, and correct safety concerns and hazards.

 Where we are instructed to provide Toolbox Talks as part of the contractor site induction process, we usually invite the attendees to tell stories or ask questions about knotweed issues they have witnessed or heard about, so that attendees can learn from each other as well as the Toolbox talk.

-A key part of our Toolbox Talks are educating others to help avoid potentially situations which can result in the disturbance of Japanese knotweed and translocation of contamination on site and off site.
+A key part of our Toolbox Talks are educating others to help avoid situations which can result in the disturbance of Japanese knotweed and translocation of contamination on site and off site.
 Learning to avoid the creation of these conditions is important, and attendees can learn how to work and move safely around a job site.

-Please enquire about receiving one our Toolbox Talks if these are required on as site where we are not contracted to undertake treatment or removal works ourselves or as part of a Watching Brief service.
+Please enquire about receiving one our Toolbox Talks if these are required on a site where we are not contracted to undertake treatment or removal works ourselves or as part of a Watching Brief service.